 Group Leader are responsible for the running of each group - they will lead the team through the activities and have a minimum of First Aid Certificate, Completed Working with Children Check, and are actively working with children outside of our camps (such as sports coaches, after school care instructors or university teaching undergraduates etc).

 Outdoor Specialists all hold a relevant qualification for what they teach.
 For example, Sailing Instructors have been trained as instructors by their sailing club, water games supervisors have a Lifeguard Qualification and snorkelling & rafting instructors have undergone formal training and certification.

 My kids are very nervous / shy about joining in - can they still come?

-All kids at some stage get nervous.
-Our staff are use to working with children overcome their fears and to gain confidence in new areas.
+All kids, at some stage get nervous.
+Our staff are experienced in working with children to overcome their fears and to gain confidence in new areas.